 “The hell are you doing out here in the middle of nowhere?” the man grumbled.

 Cadence chuckled and thumbed back towards them in the woods.
-“My friends and I were having a party back in Stonbo, and they dropped.
+“My friends and I were having a party back in Stonbo, and our seniors dropped us off in the middle of nowhere when we were asleep.
 Part of a hazing type deal.”

 Nico peeled out immediately from the woods waving a hand.
 “Someone finally stopped?
 Thank you so much, sir!”

-Gilbert exchanged a look with Captain Weingartner who then exchanged a silent conversation with Captain Kramer.
+Gilbert exchanged a look with Hauptmann Weingartner who then exchanged a silent conversation with Kapitan Kramer.
 Collectively, they filtered out of the forest together.